 What Are the Symptoms?

-Glaucoma symptoms includedoctor the presence of halos of light, retro ocular pain, nausea, vomiting, red-eye, and progressive decrease in vision.
+Glaucoma symptoms include the presence of halos of light, retro ocular pain, nausea, vomiting, red-eye, and progressive decrease in vision.
 In the initial stages, it does not produce symptoms, so it becomes dangerous since it often goes unnoticed by the patient, being symptomatic already in advanced stages when vision loss becomes irreversible.

 What Treatments Are Most Effective?